Sagz9000/re_brain/README.md

 **AI-Powered Reverse Engineering Environment**

-reAIghidra is a containerized, multi-modal RAG system that integrates Ghidra with specialized AI knowledge streams to assist in binary analysis and malware reverse engineering.
+re-Brain is a containerized, multi-modal RAG system that integrates Ghidra with specialized AI knowledge streams to assist in binary analysis and malware reverse engineering.

 ![re-Brain AI Analysis](pictures/ui_ai.png)